 Which resort you stay in will depend on the style you’re looking for, and your budget.
 Courchevel has some of the most expensive hotel rooms Scout has ever seen and with several village areas spread over the mountain the general rule is that the higher you go, the greater the luxury stakes and therefore the price.

-Méribel has several parts and since it’s in the center valley it is also the most convenient if you’re wanting to explore different areas each day.
+Méribel village has several parts and since it’s in the center of the 3 valleys it is also the most convenient if you’re wanting to explore different areas each day.
 It has the feel of a more traditional European village, with plenty of chalets and luxury hotels, as well as a few budget options.
 It is particularly popular with the British and has a decent party scene.

 Val Thorens is, at 3230m/10,600ft, the highest resort in the Alps and as a result the snow is almost always good (especially on its two glaciers).
 The village is less traditional, being one of those that was purpose built in the 60s/70s and it consists mainly of high-rise hotels scattered around a base area and on the slopes.